-- Give the I-Corps[TM] L team an experiential learning opportunity to help determine the readiness of their innovation for sustainable scalability.
+- 1. Engage the I-Corps[TM] L team in an experiential learning opportunity to help determine the readiness of their innovation for sustainable scalability.
 Sustainable scalability involves a self-supported entity that is sustainable and systematically promotes the adoption of the educational innovation and enables and facilitates its use. - 2.
 Enable the team to develop a clear go/no go decision regarding sustainable scalability of the innovation. - 3.
 Develop a transition plan and actionable tasks to move the innovation forward to sustainable scalability, if the team decides to do so.

 This course requires in-depth preparation and significant effort outside of the class sessions.

 Your feedback is very important.
 You will be asked to complete four brief surveys.
 The Teaching Team relies on this feedback during and after the course.

-Why Participate in this Important Course?
+Why Participate in this Course?

-Your ideas and innovations are important and this course will help you get those ideas to more learners in more schools, thus improving STEM education across the country.
-That is the goal of the I-CorpsTM L course and it is modeled after the successful NSF I-CorpsTM program focused on scaling and sustaining technical innovations.
-Getting new innovations to a wider audience is difficult and an important part of this process is to develop an entrepreneurial mindset and strategy for success.
+Your ideas and innovations are important and this course will help you scale those ideas to impact more learners in more schools, thus improving STEM education across the country.
+That is the goal of the I-Corps[TM] L course, and it is modeled after the successful NSF I-Corps[TM] program focused on scaling and sustaining technical innovations.
+Scaling new innovations to a wider audience is difficult, and an important part of this process is to develop an entrepreneurial mindset and a strategic framework for success.

 The NSF I-Corps[TM] program has taught hundreds of teams how to scale and sustain their research innovations.
-The process is successful to help startups increase their odds for success.
+The process is successful in helping startups increase their odds for success.
 We model our efforts after the business-oriented, start-up processes that have proven to be effective in scaling up the audience for innovations and increasing their sustainability beyond the end of research funding.
 We use the terminology used in the world of entrepreneurs who successfully scale and sustain their innovations.
-Last year, a pilot I-Corps[TM] L course demonstrated the effectiveness of this model for moving educational innovations to broader and sustainable audience.
+Previous I-Corps[TM] L cohorts demonstrated the effectiveness of this model for moving educational innovations to broader and sustainable audience.